The Complete Guide to…

-Partly in thanks to it neutral last, party due to its padded mesh tongue and foam re-enforced heel, these babies are some of the most comfortable climbing shoes around.
-This makes them ideal for multi-pitch climbs, or beginners who prioritize comfort over performance.
+Partly thanks to its neutral last, party due to its padded mesh tongue and foam-reinforced heel, these babies are some of the most comfortable climbing shoes around.
+This makes them ideal for multi-pitch climbs or beginners who prioritize comfort over performance.

-They use V-tension technology and Vibram XS Edge rubber for extreme edging ability yet retain sensitivity throughout the shoe through the use a thin 1mm midsole.
-That flexible midsole allows for smearing and is suitable on slab.
+They use V-tension technology and Vibram XS Edge rubber for extreme edging ability yet retain sensitivity throughout the shoe through the use of a thin 1mm midsole.
+That flexible midsole allows for smearing on slabs too.

-From our experience, the Force V also make for a great crack climbing shoe.
-Their thick midsole and outsole make it painless for foot jams and the low volume toe box is ideal for wedging into finger cracks.
+From our experience, the Force V also makes for a great crack climbing shoe.
+Their thick midsole and outsole make it painless for foot jams and the low-volume toe box is ideal for wedging into finger cracks.